deshancha/Prg4DS-2025.2-CW/README.md

 ### ✅ Features
 - Separation of **Domain** and **Data** layers
 - **Presentation Layer** covered with unit tests
-- Extensible design using interfaces and implementations
+- Extensible design using interfaces and implementations (eg: StudentManagerImp)

 ---